TEAMLIGHTSABERS/FRC_Code/README.md

 # Robot Home

-The FRC_Code folder on your computer (local repository) has this README file, a license file, a folder called "2023_Robot_Code" and another folder called "2024_Robot_Code".
-The 2023_Robot_Code folder is provided as an example and a reference for last years Robot code.
+The FRC_Code folder on your computer (local repository) has this README file, a license file, and another folder called "Robot_Code".
 All Robot code projects for this year will be created in the folder called "2024_Robot_Code".
 Each of these folders represents a WPILib Java project.

 # Zero to Robot